Secure by Design Example Security Resources Plan

 This plan is an example of an output of the Secure by Design activity Identifying security resources.

-It is not an extensive list and is intended as a guide and a starting point.
-It names 11 possible security resources and, for each resource, identifies a:
+It is not an exhaustive list and is intended as a guide and a starting point.
+It names 10 possible security resources and, for each resource, provides a:

 - description